 Apparently the owner is seriously focused on family planning, and believing birth control must be as easy as buying vegetables in the market, each meal’s bill is accompanied by two free condoms.
 In foreign countries our preference is always places that provide a ‘safe’ eating experience, but this ridiculously rubberized restaurant takes things to a whole new level!

-Today’s agenda is a visit to Ayutthaya and its dazzling selection of ancient temples.
-Sadly, many were ransacked by Burmese armies who beheaded the Buddha statues as a way of demonstrating their power.
-Inexplicitly, one of the Buddha heads survived at Wat Mahathat near a sprouting Banyon tree, and over centuries the tree grew up, safely entwining the fallen Buddha head.
-Now held so perfectly among the roots of the massive tree, the iconic image is one of nature’s miracles in the ancient Thai capital of Ayutthaya.
+Today’s agenda is a visit to Ayutthaya, and its dazzling selection of ancient temples.
+Sadly, many were ransacked by Burmese armies who beheaded Buddha statues as a way of demonstrating their power.
+Inexplicitly, one of the Buddha heads survived near a sprouting Banyon tree at Wat Mahathat, and over centuries the tree grew up, safely entwining the fallen Buddha head.
+Now, held so perfectly among the roots of the massive tree, the iconic image is one of nature’s miracles in the former Thai capital.

-Back in the buzz of big bad Bangkok, we get a chuckle from our most enthusiastic cab driver, who, despite his English impediment, is eager to try and make conversation.
-Turning towards us he takes both hands off the wheel, gesturing like a boxer and yells ‘Boxing Sadam’, then ‘Bagdad Kaboom’; referring of course to the current war in Iraq.
-Donning my glasses so my elder eyes can inspect our map, his head nods up and down like a dashboard bobblehead and he says ‘Ahh, you put on you zooms’.
-Hard to find any fault with that one!
+Back in the buzz of big bad Bangkok we chuckle at our taxi driver who, despite a slight English impediment, is eager to fill the air with words.
+Turning towards us, he takes both hands off the wheel and gesturing like a boxer, yells ‘Boxing Sadam’, followed by ‘Bagdad Kaboom’; referring to the current war in Iraq.
+Donning my glasses so my elder eyes can inspect our map, his head nods up and down like a dashboard bobblehead and he says ‘Ahh, put on you zooms’.
+Hard to find fault with that one either!

 On the way back from dinner, a grubby little snot-dribbler tries to pick my pocket.
 Luckily, I spot it going down and the twerp scurries away after tasting the back of my hand.
-Almost being ‘clipped’ on the street I decide it’s time for a legitimate clip; in a barbershop.
-My hair is cut using scissors and a straight razor, but the girl does a stellar job, and I’m flooded with joy to report that both my ears and jugular are still intact.
+Almost being ‘clipped’ on the street I decide it’s time for a legitimate clip.
+Visiting a barbershop, my hair is cut using scissors and a straight razor, but the girl does a stellar job and I’m flooded with joy to report both my ears and jugular are still intact.

-In the World Trade Centre we’re surprised to notice that on the eighth floor, they have of all things, an ice-skating rink.
-We give it a go, but the pathetic rental skates don’t fit and the blades are about as sharp as a beach ball.
-Wobbling across the squidish white ice is about as much fun as gnawing on a woolly mammoth, so we quickly put an end to the numb-nuttery; rejoicing at the opportunity of stepping back into our Tevas!
-Hemming and hawing over continuing on to Vietnam due to their recent SARS outbreak, we finally decide to press on as we’re anxious to check out certain areas we missed on our last Vietnam trip back in 2000.
+In the World Trade Centre we’re surprised to notice that on the eighth floor they have of all things, an ice-skating rink.
+We give it a go, but the pathetic rental skates don’t fit, and the blades are about as sharp as a beach ball.
+Wobbling across the squidish white ice is about as much fun as gnawing on a woolly mammoth, so we put an end to the numb-nuttery and rejoice at the opportunity of stepping back into our Tevas!
+Hemming and hawing over continuing on to Vietnam, due to their recent SARS outbreak, we finally decide to press on; anxious to check out certain areas missed on our last Vietnam trip back in 2000.

-Aware of Hanoi’s airport chaos we’ve arranged for a driver; enabling us to cut a swath through a scrum of parasitic touts all trying to attach themselves to us.
-In Hanoi’s ‘Old Quarter’, we become ingested by a maze of claustrophobic streets in the ‘Old Quarter’ of the thousand year old city that spread out like thirsty bamboo roots.
+Aware of Hanoi’s airport chaos we’ve arranged for a driver, which enables us to cut a swath through a scrum of parasitic touts trying to attach themselves to us.
+We end up in a maze of claustrophobic streets in the ‘Old Quarter’ of the thousand year old city that spread out like thirsty bamboo roots.

-Paddy-hatted women shuffle by as mobile markets, toting heavy baskets balanced on a strip of durable bamboo slung over a shoulder, while boys act as mobile menus, using rhythmic thwacks on bicycle handlebars to advertise what’s on offer at nearby soup stalls.
+Paddy-hatted women shuffle by acting as mobile markets, toting heavy baskets balanced on a strip of durable bamboo slung over a shoulder, while boys acting as mobile menus use rhythmic thwacks on their bicycle handlebars to advertise what’s on offer at nearby soup stalls.
 Old ladies sit on their haunches on street corners functioning as mobile gas stations, holding a funnel and small bottles filled with petrol.

 Some of the many streets we visit include; Hang Ma – paper products, including Ghost money to burn for the dead; Hang Mam – fish sauce street; Hang Gai – silk street; Hang Bac – gravestones street; Hang Dao – clothing street; Lo Su – Hat street; Hang Quat – funeral flags and religious objects; Hang Ruoi – Clam Worm street; Don Xuan Street – grubby Wet Foods market with frogs, crabs, eels, snails, etc; and the mysterious Pho Lan Ong – Street of Medicine, with outlandish ingredients including scorpion wine, and the famous snake wine infused with ginseng roots and a large-necked cobra holding a smaller green snake in its mouth.
 The label on this bottle reads: ‘Real Speciality of Vietnam, Snake Wine.
 Usage: Rheumatism, Lumbago, and Sweat of Limbs.’
 So, if any of you suffer from ‘Sweat of Limbs’, be sure and let me know!

 Another place good for a chuckle is the Highway 4 Bar on Hang Tre Street, selling a further array of bizarre Vietnamese moonshine to cure any and all ailments.
-Below (other than bracketed comments) are samples of amusing drink descriptions copied directly from the menu, incorrect spelling and all:
+Below (other than bracketed comments) are samples of the evil potions descriptions copied directly from the menu, incorrect spelling and all: